-Most employment series begin in 1990, although employment by aggregate industry sector and most major industry sectors is published since 1939.
+Most detailed employment series begin in 1990.
+Employment data by aggregate industry sector and most major industry sectors are published as far back as 1939.

-About 2,200 not seasonally adjusted employment series for all employees, production and nonsupervisory employees, and women employees are published monthly.
-The series for all employees include over 900 industries at various levels of aggregation.
+About 2,000 not seasonally adjusted employment series for all employees, production and nonsupervisory employees, and women employees are published monthly.
+The series for all employees include just under 900 industries at various levels of aggregation.

-Approximately 2,700 all employees and production and nonsupervisory employees series for average hourly earnings, average weekly hours, and, in Manufacturing, average weekly overtime hours are published monthly on a not seasonally adjusted basis and cover nearly 700 industries.
+Approximately 2,300 all employees and production and nonsupervisory employees series for average hourly earnings, average weekly hours, and, in manufacturing, average weekly overtime hours are published monthly on a not seasonally adjusted basis and cover nearly 600 industries.

-Over 9,000 not seasonally adjusted special derivative series such as average weekly earnings, indexes, and constant dollar series for all employees and production and nonsupervisory employees are also published for approximately 700 industries.
+Approximately 7,800 not seasonally adjusted special derivative series such as average weekly earnings, indexes, and constant dollar series for all employees and production and nonsupervisory employees are also published for nearly 600 industries.

-Hours and earnings are produced for all private-sector employees on business payrolls and also for production and nonsupervisory employees.
-Production and nonsupervisory employees include production employees in Mining and logging and Manufacturing, construction employees in Construction, and nonsupervisory employees in Private service-providing industries.
+Hours and earnings data are published only for the private sector.
+These data are produced for all private-sector employees on business payrolls and also for production and nonsupervisory employees.
+Production and nonsupervisory employees include production employees in mining and logging and manufacturing, construction employees in construction, and nonsupervisory employees in private service-providing industries.

 The survey reference period is the pay period including the 12th of the month.
 This can vary according to an establishment's length of pay period, a factor taken into account when compiling the data.

-The Current Employment Statistics Program is a Federal-State cooperative program.
-The CES survey is based on approximately 144,000 businesses and government agencies representing approximately 554,000 worksites throughout the United States.
+The Current Employment Statistics Program is a federal-state cooperative program.
+The CES survey is based on approximately 122,000 businesses and government agencies representing approximately 666,000 individual worksites throughout the United States.

 The CES monthly employment series are the first economic indicator of current economic trends each month, together with the unemployment rate, and are inputs to many gauges of the U.S. economy including: